Heroldpls/MPAndroidChart/report.md

    Yes, both for Lizard and manual counting, there were no exceptions in the functions we chose though.
 5. Is the documentation clear w.r.t. all the possible outcomes?

+**Jannik**: The documentation is very minimal.
+It would be better if different outcomes would be described more in detail.
 **Harald**: No, there is basically no information about the different outcomes, barely any documentation at all.
 **Zyad**: While the documentation does a decent job for functionality, it could be improved in terms of addressing possible outcomes.
 This would be especially useful in this case where there are many states that are transitioned to with gesture changes, and mTouchMode that also changes
 **Amanda**: Some parts of the method are better described than others but, over all, the documentation could be improved a lot.
 The majority of the branches do not have any documentation at all and also there is no method description.